ZolayvarE/mindful/README.md

 ##API

 ####Mindful( *reactComponent*, *[key1, key2, ...]* )
+Mindful itself is a function that wraps reactComponents passed into it, and rerenders them when any of the keys passed in change.

 ####Mindful.set( *key*, *value* )
 Stores the given key/value pair in Mindful's global storage